ArduPilot/ardupilot_wiki/common/source/docs/common-camera-shutter-with-servo.rst

 Relay control connection and configuration
 ==========================================

 Connect one of the autopilot's GPIO pins to the camera or the camera control cable that accepts high/low voltage input.
-As mentioned on the :ref:`relay wiki page<common-relay>` normally the autopilot's servo/motor outputs can be used but in additional some autopilots have dedicated pins purely for use as relays/GPIOs.
+As mentioned on the :ref:`relay wiki page<common-relay>` the autopilot's servo/motor outputs can normally be used but, in addition, some autopilots have dedicated pins purely for use as relays/GPIOs.

 Configure the autopilot by setting these parameters:

-- If using 4.5 (or earlier) only the 1st relay can be used so set `RELAY_PIN` to the GPIO pin used
+- If using 4.5 (or earlier) only the 1st relay can be used so set ``RELAY_PIN`` to the GPIO pin used
 - If using 4.6 (or higher) any relay can be used.
 Below are settings if the first relay is used.

   - Set :ref:`RELAY1_FUNCTION<RELAY1_FUNCTION>` = 4 (Camera)
   - Set :ref:`RELAY1_PIN<RELAY1_PIN>` to the GPIO pin used

-- Set `SERVOx_FUNCTION` = -1 (GPIO) where "x" is the servo output channel used.
-This is not required in the rare case where the autopilot's dedicated GPIO pins are useds
+- Set ``SERVOx_FUNCTION`` = -1 (GPIO) where "x" is the servo output channel used.
+This is not required in the rare case where an autopilot's dedicated GPIO pins are used.
 - Set :ref:`CAM1_DURATION<CAM1_DURATION>` to the time (in seconds) that the relay is held high
 - Set :ref:`CAM1_RELAY_ON<CAM1_RELAY_ON>` = 0 to swap the relay voltage.
-E.g. high by default, low to trigger the camera shutter
+E.g. GPIO output would now be normally high by default, and then low to trigger the camera shutter

 .. _common-camera-shutter-with-servo_enhanced_camera_trigger_logging: